LABDOS01 Operational Manual

 Usage of LABDOS01

 Frequent flyers can utilize LABDOS01 in conjunction with a power bank when access to real-time measurements is not available.
 The device can be connected by a USB power source, while LABDOS01 continuously logs data to the SD card.
 This setup is particularly useful for travelers who wish to monitor radiation exposure during flights without the need for immediate data access.
-Users can upload the data from the SD card to the online platforms, where advanced analysis can be performed to interpret the radiation dose levels and other relevant metrics.
+Users can upload the data from the SD card to online platforms (like DOSPORTAL as an example), where advanced analysis can be performed to interpret the radiation dose levels and other relevant metrics.
 This feature is useful for users who may not have access to sophisticated data analysis software, providing a user-friendly and efficient means of understanding the data captured by LABDOS01.

 In the case use of a power bank, it is important to check that the power bank does not switch off after a while.
-It is a common issue with many power banks.
+It is a common issue with many power banks caused by the extremely low power consumption of LABDOS01.
+The issue could be solved by connecting an additional dummy load to the power bank using a USB hub (USB cup heater, USB plasma ball, etc.).

 Standalone Detector for Unattended Data Logging